-The submission identifies practical proposals that can be taken by the NSW Government to:
+The submission identifies practical proposals that can be taken by the Commonwealth Government to:

-- Ensure that ships, ports and associated maritime infrastructure, equipment and personnel are adequate for emergency response situations, and that such maritime assets are integrated and coordinated in future emergency preparedness; and - Ensure better standards and procedures for dealing with the workforce and work health and safety aspects of poor air quality caused by smoke (with equal application to dust, also created by weather events).
+- Ensure that ships, ports and associated maritime infrastructure, equipment and personnel are adequate for emergency response situations, and that such maritime assets are integrated and coordinated in future emergency preparedness. - Ensure better standards and procedures for dealing with the workforce and work health and safety aspects of poor air quality caused by smoke (with equal application to dust, also created by weather events). - Support First Nations cultural burning.